Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Experiments

-\subsubsection{4D LiDAR Panoptic Segmentation Results}
+\subsection{4D LiDAR Panoptic Segmentation Results}

 \myparagraph{SemanticKITTI.} Table~\ref{tab:semantickitti_quan} reports the experimental results on SemanticKITTI validation and hidden test set.
 Here, we clearly observe two insights.
-First, \textsc{ICP-4D} achieves the highest LSTQ score across all data split regardless of the number of input scans.
-Specifically, while (a) IoU-based association approaches rely on $2$-$4$ more input point clouds, our \textsc{ICP-4D} achieves superior performance using only a single scan, showing improvements of up to 13.2 percent points in $S_{assoc}$ and 10.0 percent points in LSTQ.
-Furthermore, by comparing with the learning-based approaches (b) and (c), another noticeable aspect is that \textsc{ICP-4D} consistently outperforms recent state-of-the-art methods on both the validation and test sets, whereas Mask4D and CA-Net drop in performance on the test set.
+First, \textsc{Geo-4D} achieves the highest LSTQ score across all data splits regardless of the number of input scans.
+Specifically, while (a) IoU-based association approaches rely on $2$-$4$ more input point clouds, our \textsc{Geo-4D} achieves superior performance using only a single scan, showing improvements of up to 13.2 percent points in $S_{assoc}$ and 10.0 percent points in LSTQ.
+Furthermore, by comparing with the learning-based approaches (b) and (c), another noticeable aspect is that \textsc{Geo-4D} consistently outperforms recent state-of-the-art methods on both the validation and test sets, whereas Mask4D and CA-Net drop in performance on the test set.
 This highlights the robustness of our direct geometric registration with raw point clouds, rather than relying on training-dependent feature association.

 \myparagraph{nuScenes.} Table~\ref{tab:nuscenes_quan} shows the 4D panoptic results on panoptic nuScenes dataset.
-Consistent with the observations on the SemanticKITTI dataset, \textsc{ICP-4D} delivers notably stronger instance association performance, outperforming existing methods in terms of LSTQ.
+Consistent with the observations on the SemanticKITTI, \textsc{Geo-4D} delivers notably stronger instance association performance, outperforming existing methods in terms of LSTQ.
 It is important to note that baselines generally suffer when the LiDAR scans are captured with a long interval.
 In such scenarios, multi-scan aggregation benefits from denser temporal support and thus exhibit strong performance.
 For example, EQ-4D-StOP with 4 aggregated scans surpasses Mask4Former with 2 scans by a substantial margin in the association metric.
-Nevertheless, our \textsc{ICP-4D} demonstrates that even without accessing multiple scans, a single-scan input is sufficient to achieve competitive performance.
-This result implies that \textsc{ICP-4D} remains highly effective even under sparse LiDAR configurations.
+Nevertheless, \textsc{Geo-4D} demonstrates that even without accessing multiple scans, a single-scan input is sufficient to achieve competitive performance.
+This result implies that \textsc{Geo-4D} remains highly effective even under sparse LiDAR configurations.